Here at Assets Robotics, the community comes FIRST.

 Assets Robotics Mascot - Wall-A

-Our Assets Robotics Mascot - Wall-A, was a fun project led by Mason Pimentel and Mitchell Kee Chong.
-It is a joint-team effort so that we can have fun while competing through the FTC robotics season this year, despite the difficulties of doing robotics throughout a pandemic.
+Our Assets Robotics Mascot - Wall-E, was a fun project led by Mason Pimentel and Mitchell Kee Chong, so that we can have fun while competing through the FTC robotics season this year, despite the difficulties of doing robotics throughout a pandemic.

-Nowadays, we use Wall-A during most of the events that we host or participate in.
+Nowadays, we use Wall-E during most of the events that we host or participate in.
 The kids love it!

 2020-2021 Season